agraef/midizap/README.md

 Eric Messick's [ShuttlePRO][nanosyzygy/ShuttlePRO] program, on which midizap is based, provides pretty much the same functionality for the Contour Design Shuttle devices.

+The [Bome MIDI Translator][] is a popular MIDI and keystroke mapping tool for Mac and Windows.
+It is proprietary software and isn't available for Linux, but if you're looking for a midizap alternative which runs on Mac and Windows, this seems to be your best bet.

 # Authors

 midizap is free and open source software licensed under the GPLv3, please check the accompanying LICENSE file for details.